 - Undergraduate, graduate, and high school students enrolled full time in one of the designated Midwestern region states (Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, South Dakota, and Wisconsin) during the scholarship application year may apply.

 Fostering Futures Scholarship - Outside Scholarship

-- Have been in Michigan foster care on or after the age of 13.
+- Student must have been in Michigan foster care due to abuse/neglect on or after their 13th birthday.

-- Attend a Michigan public or private degree-granting four-year college or university or community college at least half-time.
+- Student must be attending a Michigan public or private degree-granting four-year college/university or a community college at least half time.

 - Be an undergraduate student pursuing their first degree.

-- Maintain Satisfactory Academic Progress (SAP) standards as set by the institution.
+- Student must meet Satisfactory Academic Progress (SAP) standards as set by the institution.

 Theater-Masks.com Scholarship - Outside Scholarship